2023 TEACH Grants: Marion & Morrow

 Chickquest

-For the past four years, first graders at River Valley’s Heritage Elementary have hatched chickens in their classrooms each the spring.
+For the past four years, first graders at River Valley’s Heritage Elementary have hatched chickens in their classrooms each spring.
 Their teachers, trained using the Ohio Soybean Council’s Chickquest program, seek to foster an appreciation for agriculture in the early childhood classrooms.
 Team member Julie McClure was raised on a farm and active in 4-H and FFA growing up, has a passion to educate students about agriculture – giving students a basic understanding of where their food actually comes from, knowledge of farm animals and understanding of an animal life cycle.
 A TEACH grant will cover the cost of eggs, shavings, feed, and other supplies to continue this much beloved student project.

 Science Go Direct–Vermier STEM lab equipment